AliSoftware/alisoftware.github.io/_posts/2015-09-06-thinking-in-swift-1.md

 ## What can go wrong?

-The first thing that would make me have an heart attack in the above example is a very bad habit that a newcomer to Swift often fall into: using implicitly-unwrapped optionals (`value!`), force-casts (`value as!
+The first thing that looks like code smell in the above example is a very bad habit that a newcomer to Swift often fall into: using implicitly-unwrapped optionals (`value!`), force-casts (`value as!
 String`) and force-try (`try!`) everywhere.

 **Optionals are your friends**: they are good because they force you to think about these cases when your values are `nil`, and think about what you should do in such scenarios.
 Like "what should I display if I don't have any icon?
 Should I use a placeholder in my TableViewCell?
-Or use a totally different cell tempalte?).
+Or use a totally different cell template?".

 These are use cases that we often forget to take into account when writing our ObjC code, but Swift help us not forget about them, so **it would be a shame to throw that advantage away by force-unwrapping them and make your code crash** when they were actually `nil`.